straker/livingcss/README.md

     livingcss.normalizeName('Section Name');  //=> 'section name'
     ```

-* `livingcss.readFileGlobs(glob, callback)` - Pass a glob or array of globs to be read and a callback function that will be called for each file read.
+* `livingcss.readFileGlobs(glob, callback)` - Pass a glob or array of globs to be read and a callback function that will be called for each read file.
 The function will be passed the file contents and the name of the file as parameters.
 Returns a Promise that is resolved when all files returned by the glob have been read.
 Useful for registering a glob of partials with Handlebars.

     ```js
     var path = require('path');